ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/tls/index.md

   `secret` and (if used) `ca_secret` must specify Kubernetes Secrets containing valid TLS certificates.
-If `AMBASSADOR_FORCE_SECRET_VALIDATION` is set and either Secret contains an invalid certificate, $productName$ will reject the Secret, which will also completely disable any `Host` using the `TLSContext`; see [**Certificates and Secrets**](#certificates-and-secrets) above.
+If `AMBASSADOR_FORCE_SECRET_VALIDATION` is set and either Secret contains an invalid certificate, Emissary will reject the Secret, which will also completely disable any `Host` using the `TLSContext`; see [**Certificates and Secrets**](#certificates-and-secrets) above.